dkfans/keeperfx/docs/keeperfx_readme.txt

 Note that "keeperfx_hvlog.exe" requires a lot more CPU than standard version, and may be slow even on new computers.
-Also, the generated LOG file may be very large, and after a few hours of play it will have several hundereds megabytes.
+Also, the generated LOG file may be very large, and after a few hours of play it will have several hundreds megabytes.
 This is why you should use standard "keeperfx.exe" if you're not planning reporting any errors.